RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 3. Click **JCL Debug**, and then click **Debug**.
 4. You might receive a message about opening the Debug perspective when it launches.
 If you do, click **Yes**.

-    This opens a new **Debug** view, showing that the Micro Focus Debugger is waiting for attachment.
+    This opens a new **Debug** view, showing that the COBOL Debugger is waiting for attachment.

     In addition, in the top right of the main screen, the view has changed from **Team Developer** to **Debug**: